António Chainho

-António Chainho (born 1938) is a Portuguese fado guitarist.
-He has worked with many of the great names in fado music, like Hermínia Silva, Carlos do Carmo and José Afonso, and world music, like Paco de Lucía.
-He has also recorded and toured extensively with the Lisbon-based São Toméan singer Marta Dias.
+António Chainho (27 January 1938 – 27 January 2026) was a Portuguese fado guitarist.
+He worked with many of the great names in fado music, like Hermínia Silva, Carlos do Carmo and José Afonso, and world music, like Paco de Lucía.
+He also recorded and toured extensively with the Lisbon-based São Toméan singer Marta Dias.

 In 1998, Chainho contributed "Fado Da Adiça" and "Interlude: Variações Em Mi Menor" to the AIDS benefit compilation album Onda Sonora: Red Hot + Lisbon produced by the Red Hot Organization.

+Chainho died on 27 January 2026, his 88th birthday.